Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: The generalized no-go theorem in two dimensions

-Such four-fermion operators in two-dimensional theories have largely been ignored in the literature.
+Induced four-fermion operators in two-dimensional theories have largely been ignored in the SMG literature.
 In quantum field theory, ``everything that can happen will happen,'' and thus all these four-fermion operators are expected to be induced.
 This includes in particular the SMG phase discussed in Ref.~\cite{CGP}, and the SMG phase of the ZZWY model.

 In the face of this situation, what options are available?
 The original goal of the SMG paradigm is to construct lattice chiral gauge theories which are not ``contaminated'' by any other interactions or massless states not present in the target continuum theory.
-In two dimensions, this means that the coefficients of all the induced four-fermion operators must be tuned to zero by adding suitable ``counterterms'' to the lattice theory.
-Doing so would clearly be a formidable task, given the large number of the expected four-fermion operators and the technical challenge of determining the effective coupling of every four-fermion operator.
+In two dimensions, this means that the coefficients of all the induced four-fermion interactions without derivatives must be tuned to zero by adding suitable ``counterterms'' to the lattice theory.
+Doing so would clearly be a formidable task, given the large number of the expected four-fermion interactions and the technical challenge of determining the induced coupling of every one of them.
 Nevertheless, let us assume that this has been done in a given two-dimensional reduced model.\footnote{ Notice that it is a non-trivial dynamical question whether an SMG phase would survive such tuning or not. } The continuum limit would then be a theory of free massless fermions, which is therefore subject to the generalized no-go theorem of Sec.~\ref{nogo}, just like in the four-dimensional case!
 The massless fermion spectrum in the continuum limit will therefore be vector-like.